It's not a secret that Costa Rica is insanely gorgeous, but some of the best places to zip line might be a little hidden.

 The zip lining course is a combo between canopy lines and canyon routes, where you'll zoom between a canyon over a coursing river.
 There's a mix of zip line cable lines, hanging bridges, and platforms in this course (which also includes a Tarzan swing).

 Staying on the Pacific coast, we'll head down to Jaco.
 It's no surprise that again, this is an area that's a favorite to see for many activities.

 And this isn't necessarily a zipline, but another adventure that's a little slower paced, but still gives those incredible views from the sky.

 If you're looking for a canopy tour on the Pacific coast — head to Jaco!
 You sit down in a tram with your group and glide through the treetops with a guide teaching you all about the animals and history of the area.
 This spot is also near the coast so it makes for a fun weekend trip where you can head into the jungle after a day relaxing on the beach.

 Price: $65 (there is usually a 10% discount code posted online).

 Manuel Antonio Canopy Safari Zip Line

-One of the most popular national parks in Costa Rica also offers a zip line experience - sign me up.
 If you're looking for something a bit more thrilling take a look at the Tarzan Swing, 11 zip lines, repelling, white water rafting, and suspension bridge.
 You're sure to get your heart rate up.
-Manuel Antonio is a spot you'll want to explore regardless of how much you want to zip line; it's a must-see place!
+Manuel Antonio is a spot you'll want to explore regardless of how much you want to zip line.
+It's a must-see place!

 Price: The five hour zip line tour and breakfast will cost you $85 dollars.
 There are a lot of different packages you can get so check out their website.